 Dr Fred Dalmasso

 Screenwriter, playwright, theatre director and performer, Fred Dalmasso joined Loughborough in 2016, having previously taught at the University of Worcester.
 He holds an MA in Comparative Literature from the University of Paris X-Nanterre and an MA in History of Art from the University of Reading.
-He gained his PhD from Loughborough University in 2012; his thesis explored French philosopher Alain Badiou’s theatre.
-He has trained at the École du Théâtre National de Chaillot (Paris) and worked as an actor, theatre director and producer in France and Ireland.
-He is the artistic director of the performance group collect-ifs.
+He gained his PhD from Loughborough University in 2012; his thesis explored the role of theatre in Alain Badiou’s philosophy.
+Fred has trained at the École du Théâtre National de Chaillot (Paris) and worked in the theatre industry in France and Ireland.
+He is now the artistic director of the performance group collect-ifs.
 His main areas of research are practice-based theatre translation and the relationship between performance, theatre, philosophy and politics.
-His teaching focuses on 20th and 21st century theatre and performance in their interaction with politics and philosophy.
+His teaching focuses on 20th and 21st century visual and performing arts in their interaction with politics and philosophy.
 Fred is also convenor of the Politicised Practice Research Group whose recent collective work on re-imagining citizenship was exhibited internationally.

-Fred's research interests include theatre adaptation and practice-based theatre translation, particularly the translation of rhythm.
-He also researches the possible interaction(s) between performance, theatre, philosophy and politics, specifically what he defines as ‘theatres of inexist[a]nce’.
+Fred's research interests include film and theatre adaptation and practice-based theatre translation, particularly the translation of rhythm.
+He also researches the possible interaction(s) between performance, theatre, philosophy and politics, specifically what he defines as ‘theatres of inexist[a]nce’ and ‘syncopolitics’.

-He also recently started to work more with film and is currently filming and editing a documentary film based on John Schad’s novel The Late Walter Benjamin, set in 1948 on London-overspill council estate South Oxhey.
+Fred also recently started to work more with film and has made a documentary film based on John Schad’s novel The Late Walter Benjamin, set in 1948 on London-overspill council estate South Oxhey.
 The film Nowhere Near Utopia documents the lives of bombed-out Londoners and that of newcomers to the estate.
 It focuses not only on the very early days of the estate but also the racial and political tensions experienced there in the 1970s and how those tensions resonate with the estate as it is today.
-The film will premiere at the Watford Palace Theatre in 2016 along with a stage adaptation of the same material.
+The film premiered at the Watford Palace Theatre in 2016 along with a stage adaptation of the same material.

 Further information about Fred's research can be found at Academia.edu.

-(performance) John Schad’s Nowhere Near London (directing and performing): Watford Palace Theatre, 4th July 2016
+- (performance) John Schad’s Nowhere Near London (directing and performing): Watford Palace Theatre (2016),

-(performance) Last Train to Oxford (co-adaptation, directing and performing): Oxford Playhouse, April 2012; Lancaster Dukes Theatre as part of LitFest, Nov.
-2012; The Ortus (London) with support from South London and Maudsley NHS Trust, Oct.
-2013; Worcester Royal Infirmary Hospital, Oct.
-2013; Arts at the Old Firestation, Oxford, Nov.
-2014; Judith E. Wilson Studio, Cambridge, Jan.
-2015; Sheldonian Theatre, Oxford, June 2015.
+- (co-adaptation and performance) Last Train (2012-2017: Oxford Playhouse, Lancaster Dukes Theatre as part of LitFest, The Ortus (London) with support from South London and Maudsley NHS Trust, Worcester Royal Infirmary Hospital, Arts at the Old Firestation - Oxford, Judith E. Wilson Studio - Cambridge, Sheldonian Theatre - Oxford)

 Membership of editorial boards